adityaray7/adityaray7/README.md

 Hi there 👋

-I'm Aditya Ray Mishra,a sophomore in IIT Mandi.
+I'm Aditya Ray Mishra,a sophomore at IIT Mandi.

 My Major is Data Science.